DavidRach/USERM/instruction_basic.md

 </p>

-These available fluorescence were preprocessed with parameters extracted for redisual model.
+These available fluorescence were preprocessed with parameters extracted for residual model.
 To access the corresponding residaul model and its parameters, you can use the getRes function.

 ``` r
 ResObj = getRes(id = fluor_to_check)